 I’m sure you already know all about it.
 This is when people are trying to be helpful and instead, they make you feel even worse than you thought was possible.

-Maybe their comments are meant to be encouraging, but instead, they land like a punch to the gut.
+Maybe their comments are meant to be encouraging, but instead, they land like a punch to your gut.
 These types of statements can minimize the real ache of waiting you’re feeling and can suggest that your singleness is just a puzzle you haven’t solved yet.

 While your family members, friends, and even church family may smile while they say it, somehow you walk away from their comments feeling smaller, unseen, or even ashamed for still being single.
-And you start wondering if maybe they’re right — if maybe you are missing something, doing something wrong, or failing some invisible test.

 But sis, lean in close — I need you to hear this:

 Your singleness isn’t a puzzle, a punishment, or a pause button God’s finger is hovering over until you “get it together.”
-God isn’t holding your future hostage until you hit some magic level of contentment or perfection.
+God isn’t holding your future hostage until you hit some magical level of contentment or perfection.
 That’s not His heart.

 The Bible tells us God doesn’t withhold good from His daughters who walk with Him.
 Which means marriage — if you believe it is coming — isn’t a prize for “best behavior.”
 That means it’s a gift — not a trophy.

 You are not a problem to be solved.
 Your singleness isn’t a puzzle, a punishment, or a pause button God's finger is hovering over until you “get it together.”
 Share on XSo let’s get honest about those well-meaning but heavy words, and let’s root ourselves back in truth.
 Remember, you’re not forgotten, you’re not behind, you’re not broken (at least not the way the world implies it), and you’re definitely not less-than.
-And today, I want to remind you exactly why.

 You don’t have to “earn” what is meant to be a gift.
 I promise you that this is not the type of God we serve.
 Remember the truth found in God’s word: